 Do doctors sign contracts?
 This question can be answered right away with an unequivocal yes.
 After their residency, a doctor will likely join a practice group.
 In this case, he will be asked to sign a contract.

 Employment Agreement Checklist

-Every physician contract is unique.
+Every physician’s contract is unique.
 However, nearly all contracts for health care providers should contain several essential terms.
-If these essential terms are not spelled out in contracts, disputes can arise when there is a disagreement between the parties regarding the details of the specific term.
-For instance, if the doctor expects to work Monday through Thursday and the employer expects the provider to work Monday through Friday, but the specific workdays are absent from the Agreement, who prevails?
+If these essential terms are not spelled out in contracts, disputes can arise when there is a disagreement between the parties regarding the details of the specific period.
+For instance, if the doctor expects to work Monday through Thursday and the employer expects the provider to work Monday through Friday, but the specific workdays are absent from the agreement, who prevails?

 - Patient Care Schedule: What days and hours per week are you expected to provide patient care?
 What is the surgery schedule?
 Are you involved in the planning of your schedule?